csswizardry/csswizardry.github.com/_posts/2017-01-25-moving-css-wizardry-onto-https-and-http-2.md

 ## What Next

-Next up, I can look at implementing a simple Service Worker to provide better caching strategies, as well as a simple offline page for users on poor or non-existent connections.
+~~Next up, I can look at implementing~~ I have now implemented a simple Service Worker to provide better caching strategies, as well as a simple offline page for users on poor or non-existent connections.
 I should also look into splitting up my CSS into more granular, individually cacheable chunks.

 Unfortunately, given that I am still hosting on GitHub Pages, I am limited in how much I can implement.
 Things like enabling Brotli will have to be done by